 Hoisted but not initialized |

-The var is generally not recommended in modern JavaScript.
-However, you can use it in some cases:
+The JavaScript var scope is generally not recommended in modern JavaScript.
+But you can use it in other cases like

-- If you’re maintaining an older codebase that depends on var, it may be best to continue using the var keyword.
+- If you’re maintaining an older codebase that depends on JavaScript var scope, it may be best to continue using the var keyword.

 - Having an idea of var helps you debug and understand older JavaScript code.